Bonnet Switches

 • False alarms

-• Alarm failinbg to activate
+• Alarm failing to activate

-• Corrosion spreading to bodywoirk
+• Corrosion spreading to bodywork

 Location